-You do not have to use a particular method of recordkeeping, but you must keep records that pro-CORDS vide the information needed to figure your deductions for the business use of your home.
+You do not have to use a particular method of recordkeeping, but you must keep records that provide the information needed to figure your deductions for the business use of your home.
 You should keep canceled checks, receipts, and other evidence of expenses you paid.